karisigurd4/DocumentLab/Documentation/Examples.md

 ```
 // Start by finding the text "Label1" and then moving right until we capture an email
-// We're expecting the pattern of this information to include the amount in the middle but we don't care about capturing that one
+// We're expecting the pattern to include the amount in the middle but we don't care about capturing that one
 Label1:
 Text(Label1) Right Amount Right [Email];